Mesquite Control: Aerial Application

 Aerial application is an effective method of applying herbicides to mesquite and other plant species that are susceptible to foliar-applied herbicides.
 Foliar application places the spray mixture on the leaf surface, where the herbicide enters the plant and is translocated to the root system to kill the plant.

 Weather conditions at the time of spraying are extremely important to successful aerial application.
 Coverage is best with low wind speeds and cool temperatures.
 High wind speeds distort the spray pattern and increase the drift hazard; high air temperatures increase the spray solution volatility and drift hazard.
-Optimum wind velocity is 3 to 8 mph and air temperature should not exceed 90°F. Do not spray if a rain storm is expected within 6 hours after application.
+Optimal wind velocity is 3 to 8 mph and air temperature should not exceed 90°F. Do not spray if a rain storm is expected within 6 hours after application.

 The plant condition and growth stage also affect the success of the application.
 Vigorously growing plants in good physical condition are most susceptible to foliar application.
-Do not spray mesquite that is under stress from drought, disease, insect, frost, or wind damage.
+Do not spray mesquite that is under stress from drought, disease, insects, frost, or wind damage.
 Do not spray when rains have stimulated growth of light green, new foliage, which creates uneven growth in the canopy.

 Consider other undesirable plant species growing near the target mesquite.
 Often, these plants require a different herbicide for control.
 When mesquite is removed, the associated species may become dominant, resulting in degradation of the range.